aliraeisdanaei/Invert_PDF/README.txt

 The first argument must always be the input path.

 The second argument is optional, and may be the output path for a single file.
-If no output path is given the input path is used as the output path.
+If no output path is given the input path is used as the output path with an add postfix before the file extension.

 Here are simple ways to use it.